LDAP

 : Which LDAP attribute contains the string einstein

 ?
-In the example above: the attribute uid
+In the example above it is the attribute uid

 and my password, fylr then searches for LDAP objects which have the attribute uid